beeb/beeb-li/src/lib/posts/calendar-component-svelte-tailwind.md

 ```

 The first thing to note is that we use the `.grid .grid-cols-7` classes for the heading row (with the day names) and
-the main table-like div.
+the main table-like `<div>`.
 This creates a grid with 7 columns as you might expect (gotta love Tailwind for this).

 The `.justify-items-center` ensures that each child `<div>` is horizontally centered inside of its grid cell.